pederneramartin/pederneramartin.github.io/about.md

 <hr>

-### What I know
+### What I know:

 As a result of my curiosity, I have practical experience with a wide range of technologies including:

-Python • HTML • CSS • Bootstrap • Postgre SQL • SQLite • MongoDB • Scikit-Learn • NLTK • Pandas • Numpy • Selenium •
+Python • Scikit-Learn • NLTK • Pandas • Numpy • Selenium • BeatifulSoup • Postgre SQL • SQLite • MongoDB • HTML • CSS • Bootstrap

 for use with concepts such as:

-Machine Learning Algorithms, Data Analytics, Statistical Data Analysis, Natural Language Processing, Data Visualization, Database Systems & Information Modelling • Software Engineering • Web Application Development, <em>and more!</em>
+Machine Learning Algorithms, Data Analytics, Statistical Data Analysis, Natural Language Processing, Data Visualization, Software Engineering, Web Application Development, <em>and more!</em>

 <hr>